robertgagnon726/react-native-fullscreen-animations/README.md

 - [x] Add a pre animation callback
 - [x] Add a post animation callback
 - [x] Update default count to be dependent on screen width
+- [x] Create a publish script that automatically builds and increments the version number